Last Updated on December 18, 2021 by queenie mak

 After years of travelling and revising my minimalist packing list, I can honestly say I am quite happy with my current minimalist travel packing list.

-I use the following travel packing list for almost all my trips.
-But mind you, I mostly go to warmer destinations and not have any particular activities in mind (i.e. multi-day hiking, snorkelling, etc).
-And the packing list is tailored for women (as I am not familiar with what toiletries men have to bring).
+I use the following minimalist travel packing list for almost all my trips.
+But mind you, I mostly go to warmer destinations and do not have any particular activities in mind (i.e. multi-day hiking, snorkelling, etc).
+And the travel packing list is tailored for females (as I am not familiar with what toiletries men have to bring).

 My Minimalist Packing List for Females